avanzosc/odoo-addons/custom_breeding/README.rst

 Custom Breeding
 ===============

-Two new selection fields, activity and farm type, in res partner.
+* Two new selection fields, activity and farm type, in res partner.
+* Reference field in the tree view of contacts.

 Bug Tracker
 ===========